voxelstack/ahk/README.md

 #### Typing

 These are more convenient ways to type characters.
-They activate when `F13` is held, and they work with `Shift`.
+They work with `Shift`.

 For example on a 60% keyboard, where `Escape` replaces `Backtick` and `Tilde`, it's a lot easier to type `F13 + '` than `Fn + Esc`.